 Advantech® Benjamin Moore® DAP® Flood® Glidden® Hardware House® Lighting Huber® Hunter® Fans Iko® James Hardie® Siding Johns Manville® Louisiana-Pacific® National Hardware® Owens-Corning® Ozco™ Pella® Windows Priefert® Ponderosa Fencing PPG® Reliance® Water Heaters Rust-Oleum® Shoreguard® Vinyl Sheet Piling Simpson Strong-Tie® Stay-Tuff™ Stihl® Valspar® Wolf® Cabinetry YellaWood® Treated Lumber

-A deck can take your backyard from being a hassle to maintain and turn it into a fun retreat for hosting barbeques and family get-togethers.
-With an abundance of styles and colors, you can use composite decking to completely customize your deck.
+The perfect deck can take your backyard from being a hassle to maintain and turn it into a fun retreat for hosting barbeques and family get-togethers.
+If you thought pressure-treated lumber or another wood like redwood or teak were the only choices, think again.
+Today’s composite decking comes in a wide array of styles and colors you can use to customize your deck completely.

 Composite wood decking is usually made from recycled materials like wood waste from furniture factories, plastic bags, or milk jugs.
 So, when you build a composite deck, not only are you investing in an entertainment space that will last for years, you’re also helping to reduce waste!
 In fact, some varieties are made from 100% recycled materials, with wood making up about half of the board’s total weight.

 Composite deck boards are manufactured by mixing and heating the ingredients, including a colorant, and then either extruding or compressing the material.
 In extrusion, the materials are forced through an opening in the shape of the board.
 In compression, the materials are pressed into a mold that’s the desired shape that may also have a wood-grain pattern.
 Unlike traditional wood, the boards that result from either process are entirely splinter-free.